brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-14.md

 "*And now he keeps looking around as if he expects someone to hex him at any moment.
-Plus I must have seen him turn around at least three times saying he heard something, today alone."*
+Plus I must have seen him turn around at least three times saying he heard something, today alone.*"

 Was Harry being paranoid or was he really hearing something.
 Something only Harry... and perhaps another parselmouth might hear?
 If that were